Euphredes/Euphredes/README.txt

 Kierkegaard tells me Jesus is cool.
 I tell you, Mr. Cole, such cool is Abraham and Isaac wrapped into one.
-Nietzsche tells me: something to die for doesn't need defenders.
+Nietzsche tells me: something to die for, it doesn't require defenders.

            Policy